Assertions Quotes

 Assertions quotes by Rudolf Bultmann

-#67.
 Rifkin's assertions bear no relationship to what I have observed and practiced for 25 years ...
 Either I am blind or he is wrong - and I think I can show, by analyzing his slipshod scholarship and basic misunderstanding of science, that his world is an invention constructed to validate his own private hopes ...
-Rifkin shows no understanding of the norms and procedures of science: he displays little comprehension of what science is and how scientists work. - Author: Stephen Jay Gould
+Rifkin shows no understanding of the norms and procedures of science: he displays little comprehension of what science is and how scientists work. ~ Stephen Jay Gould

 Assertions quotes by Stephen Jay Gould